Secodis/TSS-WEB/README.md

 # Welcome

 This is the official site of TSS-WEB, an open requirement framework for web-based applications & services.
-All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, and NIST) and our own experiences in this field.
+All these requirements are based on common standards & best practices, including those from OWASP, SAFECode, ISO/IEC 27002, and NIST.

 ## Purpose